eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 Clear Log
 ---------
-This button clear the callbacks log.
+This button clears the callbacks log.

 .. _clear_issues:

 Clear Issues
 ------------
-This button clear the issues log.
+This button clears the issues log.

 View
 ====